 Canning safety is simply a matter of avoiding risks.
 Use safe canning methods.
 Be clean, use common sense.
 Did you know life is full of risk?
 Sure you did.
 We all take risks all the time.
 Simple everyday things are risky.
 What about driving to town?
 Crossing the street?

 We also take steps to lessen the risks.
 We drive safely.
 We wear seat belts.
 We teach our children to look both ways when crossing the street.
 The same is true of canning safety.
 Look both ways, lessen the risks.
 Take the steps to be safe and you will enjoy feeding your family just like you enjoy being able to jump in the car and go to the grocery store.

 Are you a seat belt wearer?
 I am.

-There are no preserving police.
 I always emphasize safety and current methods and practices.
-Sometimes that gets me in a position to not agree with the "old" ways.
+Sometimes, that gets me in a position to not agree with the "old" ways.

 Unsafe Home Canning Methods

-Canning has come a long way since our Grandmothers time.
-Yet, some canning methods are still being used that are not considered safe anymore...
+Canning has come a long way since our Grandmother's time.
+Don't get me wrong, some of the old ways are wonderful!
+Yet, some home canning methods are still being used that are not considered safe anymore...

-Step by Step directions on how to water bath can any high acid foods.
-High acid is any fruit, jam, jelly or pickled items.
+Step-by-step directions on how to water bath can any high-acid food.
+High acid is any fruit, jam, jelly, or pickled item.

-Sterilizing jars is not needed IF processing time is more than 10 minutes Most recipes call for at least 10 minutes processing time or more.
-If not here is an easy way to sterilize your jars.
+Sterilizing jars is not needed IF processing time is more than 10 minutes.
+Most home canning recipes call for at least 10 minutes processing time or more.
+If not, here is an easy way to sterilize your jars.